quant525/Multi_Quant_Strategies--APAC-US-markets/Asymmetric Skew-Aware Trend Engine/README.md

 ## 📈 Equity Curve (Since June 2001)

-## 📌 Notes
+#### 📌 Notes

 - *No strategy source code is included in this repository.*
 - *Performance matrix updated from MultiCharts outputs.
-Profits are in HKD.*
+Profits are in TWD.*
 _Last updated: 2025-06-24_
+---

+© Strategy rationale remains proprietary.